Miles Kreuger: Life

 Kreuger was born in New York City, the son of a mink coat manufacturer and fashion illustrator and designer.
 He saw his first show on Broadway, a musical biography of Gilbert and Sullivan called Knights of Song, when he was four years old.
 As a child, he became fascinated by film archives and explored those at the Museum of Modern Art and the Museum of the City of New York.

 At 16, he attended Bard College where he studied theater and literature and dreamed of becoming a director.
 For his senior project, he directed a version of William Butler Yeats’ Deirdre.
 After graduation, he directed "one or two showcase projects off-Broadway" but was "too shy, too passive" according to composer Sheldon Harnick.
 “To protect himself he started to build a wall between himself and the directorial world.”

-As a producer, he brought the mime Etienne-Marcel Decroux to the United States for his American debut.
-He was director of publicity for My Fair Lady co-writer Alan Jay Lerner.
-According to Kreuger, in the mid-'50s Lerner cast him as Freddy Eynsford-Hill but Kreuger "couldn’t sing as well as he read for the part."
+Kreuger was director of publicity for My Fair Lady co-writer Alan Jay Lerner.
+According to Kreuger, in 1956 Lerner cast him as Freddy Eynsford-Hill but Kreuger "couldn’t sing as well as he read for the part."
 The role went to John Michael King and the production ran for six years.

+As a producer, Kreuger introduced the trail-blazing French mime Etienne Decroux to New York audiences.
+The Mime Theatre of Etienne Decroux opened at the Cricket Theatre in Dec.
+1959 and ran for 39 performances.

 He began his career as a critic in 1959 with a well-received essay on Cole Porter.
 Kreuger also worked on a WBAI radio program about the theater called “Opening Night” and for Columbia Records impresario Goddard Lieberson.

 Kreuger produced albums, wrote liner notes, taught at universities and, in 1977, published Show Boat: The Story of a Classic American Musical, establishing him as an authority on the musical.
 He was Grammy nominated for supplying liner notes for Ethel Waters on Stage and Screen and Show Boat.
 In 1989, he recorded an audio commentary for James Whale's 1936 version of Show Boat, which The Criterion Collection included in its 2020 DVD and Blu-Ray re-releases of the film, and supplied commentary on the 1929 version.

 Kreuger has continued to publish works about the American Musical and has appeared in numerous documentaries about the subject, including 2003's Broadway: The Golden Age, by The Legends Who Were There.